De fabrikant van Glasvezeltemperatuursensor, Temperatuurbewakingssysteem, Professioneel OEM/ODM Fabriek, Groothandelaar, Leverancier.op maat.

 Cooling system malfunctions represent the primary cause of catastrophic transformer failures.
 When a single cooling fan fails in an ONAF system, local oil temperature can increase 8-15°C within 30 minutes under heavy load.
 This seemingly modest rise has severe consequences: according to the Arrhenius equation governing insulation aging, every 6-8°C increase in hotspot temperatuur doubles the aging rate of cellulose paper insulation.

-Field data from utility operators reveals that undetected cooling failures contribute to 40-55% van onverwachte transformatorstoringen.
+Field data from utility operators reveals that undetected cooling failures contribute to 40-55% of unexpected transformer outages.
 A documented case involved a 230 kV, 180 MVA autotransformer where two of six cooling fans failed simultaneously during peak summer load.
-De hoogste olietemperatuur exceeded 95°C, and estimated kronkelende hotspot reached 128°C—well beyond the 110°C continuous rating.
+De hoogste olietemperatuur exceeded 95°C, and estimated winding hotspot reached 128°C—well beyond the 110°C continuous rating.
 Post-failure analysis showed the transformer consumed 15 years of normal insulation life in just 72 hours of operation at elevated temperatures.

 Economic Impact of Inadequate Temperature Monitoring